apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### March 7th, 2016: Apache Jackrabbit Oak 1.2.12 released
+Jackrabbit Oak 1.2.12 is a patch release that contains fixes and improvements over the previous 1.2.x release.
+See the [downloads](downloads.html#oak) page for more details.

 #### March 2nd, 2016: Apache Jackrabbit Oak 1.0.28 released
 Jackrabbit Oak 1.0.28 is a patch release that contains fixes and improvements over the previous 1.0.x release.
 See the